fbpx

 University Students

 Disabled Students Allowance (DSA) is available for full and part-time students at undergraduate and postgraduate level.
-It’s designed to cover some of the additional costs that students who suffer from mental health problems, long term illnesses and other disabilities may incur.
+It’s designed to cover some of the additional costs that students who have mental health problems, long term illnesses and other disabilities may incur.

 Examples include covering the cost of specialist equipment, and non-specialist equipment, non-medical helpers and travel costs.
 What it doesn’t cover is day-to-day costs every student has, such as groceries and rent.